ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/07-URL-Analysis.md

 ---

-# Step 2 – Extract Domain Name
+# 🌍 Step 2 – Extract Domain Name

-The domain name was extracted from the URL list.
+The domain names were extracted from the URL list.

 ### Command